GuJian2: Gameplay

 Players control the main characters as they travel around ancient China and complete missions.
 The game has a main storyline and side quests, which objectives are usually for players to obtain certain items, travel to specific areas or kill monsters.
 The main quests allow the player to proceed onto the next stage and continue with the storyline, while the side quests serve mainly to give insights to the history and personality of non-player characters and provide information about skills.
 Players interact with notice boards in villages to accept missions, collect points and compete in the rankings.

-When players engage in a battle, they are taken to a separate combat screen and stand face-to-face.
-The screen will show their various skills and gallery of items; as well as specific traits of the boss.
-They are able to gain combat experience and raise their character's level, or gain extra rewards during a "perfect battle".
-A new feature of this game is that the players can switch characters in the middle of the battle, or use items to control their character.
-Players can also change strategies to influence their inactive characters, which are controlled by artificial intelligence.
+When players encounter an enemy in the game's overworld, they are taken to a separate arena to fight enemies in real time.
+Characters in the player's party gain combat experience to level up, and can gain extra rewards during a "perfect battle".
+Characters in the party fight as a team, with the player controlling one while the others are controlled by artificial intelligence.

 The weapons inside the game have experience values.
 Combined with specific items, the level of the weapon can be raised.
 Magic stones can be collected throughout the game to increase the weapons' value or alter their visual appearance; as well as be used for recovery attack.
 Players can collect recipes and cook food, or if failed, achieve a special effect or item.
-In the game, each player has a piece of land which is their "home", where they can plant items as well as decorate with furniture.
+In the game, each player has a piece of land which is their "home", where they can plant items, enjoy the hot spring, and decorate the buildings with furniture.
 Players can also dig for treasures which serve as additional elements of storytelling.